How To Get Dual Citizenship: Key Takeaways

 What Are The Obligations Related To Dual Citizenship?

-Apart from the advantages above, dual citizenship comes with specific obligations and challenges that require careful consideration, such as financial reporting, taxation and jury duty.
+Apart from the advantages above, dual citizenship comes with specific obligations and challenges that require careful consideration.

 Taxation Obligations